schteppe/remote-physics/README.markdown

 npm install -d
 ```

-Then copy config-sample.js to config.php and edit it so it fits your environment.
+Then copy config-sample.js to config.js and edit it so it fits your environment.

 To start the app, run
 ```